FJplant/Nmon-Appliance/nmon-vappl/Readme.md

-directory for nmondb appliance.
+Directory for nmondb physical or virtual appliance.

 === Requirements ===

-    1. Customer can't login to nmondb appliance to protect our source code
+    1. Customer should not log in nmondb appliance to protect our source code from theft.

-    2. Buy, delivery and setup model.
+    2. Buy, delivery, plugging and configuration model.

-    3. redunduncies requirement
+    3. Redunduncies requirements

         - Network redunduncy

-        - Storage redunduncy
+        - Storage redunduncy ( Tier 1 - mirrored SSD storage, Tier 2 - mirrored SATA storage for backup data )

-        - Supports fail-over to mirroed server
+        - Supports fail-over to stand-by server